alanensina/OCA-OCP-course/README.md

   - Check example: `app.section3.ComparisonOperators_017`
 - Logical operators:
   - AND: `a & b`
-    - `true` if at least one operands is true
+    - `true` if at least one operand is true
   - OR: `a | b`
     -  `true` if at least one is true
   - XOR: `a ^ b`